1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

 The summary data were produced by grouping the tidied data set (described above) by **activity** and **subject_id**, then averaging each measurement variable listed above for each of the 180 activity, subject pairs.
 The result is a data set in which there is only one observation from each activity per each subject.

 ## The Variable Names
-The variables from summary data set are identical in name and unit to the variables in the tidied data set (described above).
+The variables from the summary data set are identical in name and units to the variables in the tidied data set (described above).
 The **dataset** variable was ommitted from the summary data set.

 -----------------------------------------------------------------
 ##### Footnotes